Altinn/altinn-studio-docs/content/technology/terms/_index.md

 ## User

-The user which is logged in in Altinn and performs actions for on behalf of an instance owner.
+The user which is logged in in Altinn and performs actions on behalf of an instance owner.
 A user and an instance owner can be the same entity.

 ## Kubernetes